 Last week, I shared the bride’s, maid-of-honor’s, and bridesmaid’s bouquets.
 I used the same dried florals for the groom’s, best man’s, and groomsmen’s boutonnieres.

-How to Make Boutonnieres with Bullet Casings
+How to Make DIY Boutonnieres with Bullet Casings

 I started with a head of wheat and added tiny sprigs of the other dried florals, wrapping each with floral tape as I went.
 The groom’s pieces were just a bit larger than the other guys and a little more special with the addition of a bullet casing.
 We bought a package of corsage pins to pin them on the guys.

-Check these out if you’re looking for more rustic, vintage inspired DIY wedding ideas:
+If you enjoyed seeing these DIY boutonnieres check these out if you’re looking for more rustic, vintage inspired DIY wedding ideas:

 - How to Make a Dried Lavender Bridal Bouquet